Margenau-Hill quasiprobability distribution

-The Margenau-Hill (MH) quasiprobability distribution is a mathematical tool used in quantum mechanics, particularly in quantum information science, quantum optics and quantum thermodynamics, to describe the joint "quasiprobability" of outcomes for measurements of multiple, potentially non-commuting observables (quantities that cannot be precisely measured simultaneously).
-It is commonly used as a phase space description of quantum states, similar as Wigner quasiprobability distribution and Kirkwood–Dirac quasiprobability distribution.
-It was introduced by H. Margenau and R. N. Hill in 1961.
+The Margenau-Hill quasiprobability distribution (MH) is a mathematical tool used in quantum mechanics, particularly in quantum information science, quantum optics, and quantum thermodynamics, to describe the joint "quasiprobability" of outcomes for measurements of multiple, potentially non-commuting observables (quantities that cannot be precisely measured simultaneously).
+It is commonly used as a phase-space description of quantum states, similar to the Wigner quasiprobability distribution and Kirkwood–Dirac quasiprobability distribution.
+It was introduced by Henry Margenau and Robert Nyden Hill in 1961.

-Definition and meaning
+Definition

+A probability distribution $p(a):X \mapsto [0,1]$ is a non-negative function such that$\int_X p(a) \, \mathrm{d}a = 1.$A quasiprobability distribution is a real- or complex-valued function $Q(a)$ such that$\int Q(a) \, \mathrm{d}a = 1,$where the integral is a definite integral over some relevant domain.
+Quasiprobability distributions are also known as signed probability measures (normalized signed measures) in measure theory.
+They have applications in many fields, especially in phase-space descriptions of quantum mechanics.